HwWobbe/DefinitiveData-DeltaAlerts/README.md

-    * leading spaces are compromized (in my view)
+    * leading spaces can be compromized
     * do the leading spaces trigger this COPY effect?
-      * its beginning to look very likely
-        * assume this is so - at least for now
-          * still a FAIL - in spite of the leading spaces
       * deeper indentation finally made it work.
         * this now allows Cascades

 * parends may be triggering the "COPY" offer
   * perhaps not - as shown by this second use